BlockchainCommons/lethekit/seedtool/doc/build.md

 2. Turn off, on, off, on rapidly.

-3. If the device is in bootloader mode the blue power light will not be on, even though it is plugged in and the switch is left in the "on" position.
+3. If the device is in bootloader mode, the blue power light will not be on, even though it is plugged in and the switch is left in the "on" position.